 “My head was shorn, I was wearing a sari, and I was living life.
 But I couldn’t always be that shiny beacon of light because there would be times that I’d feel defeated and my pillow case would be covered in night sweats and I wouldn’t be able to eat because anything could trigger an infection.
 I remember feeling useless and incomplete.
 I felt my life had been cut short.”
-Today, as Anisha is 11 years into remission and celebrating the first anniversary of Secret Skin, she has a few observations when it comes to the region’s interest in all things clean beauty.
+Today, as Anisha is 12 years into remission and celebrating the second anniversary of Secret Skin, she has a few observations when it comes to the region’s interest in all things clean beauty.
 “Other parts of the world, like the UK and the US, are a lot more evolved because their journey with clean beauty started a lot longer ago, which is a bit ironic because no one spends more on personal care and beauty than this region.
 What’s more, about 67% of people who shop are millennials and they’re living online, so I’m a bit surprised that the movement arrived late.
 I’m also glad because it makes us the first mover.”

-Anisha says finding toxin-free products when she moved to Dubai two and half years ago came with challenges – exorbitant shipping charges and customs duties included.
+Anisha says finding toxin-free products when she moved to Dubai three and half years ago came with challenges – exorbitant shipping charges and customs duties included.
 “With everything coming back to global footprint, I felt there was a huge opportunity here.
 The customer today is becoming smarter with regard to what goes into their products, and the pandemic has only accelerated the emphasis on clean living.
 More people are engaging in skincare rituals rather than makeup, so it was the right time for us to launch Secret Skin.”
 The ambitious entrepreneur admits that she struggles to slow down, describing this past one year as equal parts rewarding and terrifying.
 “I force myself to take breaks.
 It’s really important for my mental health because that aspect has suffered since I’m a new entrepreneur.
 I’m a personality type that always needs to keep the action going, and this was very prevalent when I was sick – well-meaning relatives kept telling me that I should take a step back, relax, and not pursue the ambitious career that I’ve always envisioned.”